marcd6/Build-Scripts/README.md

 These scripts are my attempt at improving my knowledge and capabilities with continuous integration.
 The goal is to quickly "spin up" new flavours of servers without any manual intervention.

 MILESTONE 1: Minimal server installation with dynamic IP. *This milestone was met on Feb 4, 2014.
-Complete process from start to finish takes around 4 minutes.*
+Complete process from start to finish takes around 4 minutes.*<br />
-MILESTONE 2: Web server with static IP.
+MILESTONE 2: Web server with static IP.<br />
-MILESTONE 3: Continuous Integration server with static IP.
+MILESTONE 3: Continuous Integration server with static IP.<br />
-MILESTONE 4: Ability to scale Continuous Integration server to multiple build agents.
+MILESTONE 4: Ability to scale Continuous Integration server to multiple build agents.<br />
-MILESTONE 5: Happy to take suggestions if anyone has a problem that needs solving.
+MILESTONE 5: Happy to take suggestions if anyone has a problem that needs solving.<br />

 DISCLAIMER: I'm no Linux whizz, I'm merely a nerd that wants to learn.
 Feedback is extremely welcome.